sph-mn/nihongo/readme.md

   * initialise the development environment once with "npm install" to install dependencies, which creates a node_modules directory in the current directory
   * see files under exe/, they are shell scripts and can be executed with ./exe/filename and contain configuration options
   * for other tools see "coffee js/filename"
-* how to recreate kanji-viewer
+* how to recreate nihongo-dictionary
   * requires the kanji directory from [kanjivg](https://github.com/KanjiVG/kanjivg) to have been downloaded and saved under data/kanjivg
-  * create data files with "./exe/update-viewer-data"
+  * create data files with "./exe/update-dictionary-data"
-  * execute "./exe/update-viewer"
+  * execute "./exe/update-dictionary"
-  * the result file is build from html/viewer-template.html
+  * the result file is build from html/dictionary-template.html
 * good to know regarding unicode: multiple kanji components/radicals and kanji that look exactly the same exist at separate codepoints. see [wikipedia: kangxi radical unicode](https://en.wikipedia.org/wiki/Kangxi_radical#Unicode)